jolyne-mangeot/gnlTester/README.md

+# libftTester forked (2025 42_next)
+Remove all bonus dependant rules for personal will to test bonus part on mandatory files, all original code's credits go back to their original author.

 # gnlTester (2019+)
 Tester for the get next line project of 42 school (with personalized leaks checking on mac, using valgrind on linux)
 Clone this tester in your get_next_line repository. (works on linux and mac, handles sigsegv on all tests, and timeout on mandatory part)